 Most of my readers — who are on the deeper journey — are not part of organic churches.
 Some are leaders in traditional church world, but they are hungry and thirsty for more of Christ.
 And that’s why they read the blog, the books, and listen to the podcast.

-Now . . . if you can’t find an organic expression of the church where you live, and you feel God doesn’t want you involved in anything else, then start a group rather than trying to find one.
+Now . . . if you can’t find an organic expression of the church where you live, and you feel God doesn’t want you involved in anything else, then considering starting a group rather than trying to find one.

 In my book, Finding Organic Church, I outline the steps to begin meeting organically where you live . . . right there, right now.

-So instead of trying to “find” such a church, how about taking steps to prepare the womb for one to be born right where you live?
+The bottom line: Instead of trying to “find” a new church, how about taking steps to prepare the womb for one to be born right where you live?

-Neither do you have the time or energy to be part of an organic expression of the church.
+Neither do you have the time or energy to be part of body life.

-In fact, such a response tells me you haven’t the foggiest idea of what organic church life is about.
+In fact, such a response tells me you haven’t the foggiest idea of what body life is about.

 And for goodness sake, if you’re miserable in the institutional church you attend, why on earth do you still attend?